 That domain happens to be an exact copy of her main site.
 And one which is fully indexed by Google:

 A quick search of this specific app shows that this is likely the site’s dev environment.
 Maybe one of the most basic technical SEO problems, duplicate content via an indexed dev site, could be holding back the visibility of a technologically savvy political star.
 Is it a guarantee that the duplicate dev site is causing the inconsistent ranking of the main domain?
-Only a full SEO audit will give us the answer to that question, but it’s nonetheless a problem that should be corrected.
+Seek out an SEO audit service for the best answer to that question, but nonetheless, correcting that issue is a matter of technical housekeeping.

 This lack of technical optimization is a problem on both sides of the aisle.
 President Trump’s popular online store is full of broken backlinks from individual items that 404 instead of being redirected to a relevant, live, product or category page:

 Technical SEO maintenance doesn’t need to be a 24/7 focus for the modern political candidate, but it should be a part of their overall strategy to find and fix problems before they cause serious damage.